magbabio/coin-converter/README.md

 ## About the Project

-This is a **NestJS** project built with **TypeScript**, **Prisma ORM**, and **PostgreSQL**. **Coin Converter** is a currency conversion platform that automates real-time exchange rate updates through **web scraping with Puppeteer**.
-The system provides users with accurate conversions, user profile, and a history of their conversions.
+A scalable **NestJS** backend built with **TypeScript**, **Prisma**, and **PostgreSQL**, providing robust user and currency management, real-time currency conversion, and automated exchange rate updates through **web scraping with Puppeteer**.
+Designed with JWT authentication, role-based access control, and DTO validation for secure and maintainable endpoints.

 ## Features

-- **Real-Time Exchange Rates**: Automatically retrieves and saves average exchange rates from Binance using Puppeteer web scraping.
+- **Exchange Rates Management**: Retrieve and store real-time average exchange rates from Binance via Puppeteer web scraping.
-- **Currency Management**: Create, update, and retrieve currency data with full validation and conflict handling.
+- **Currencies Management**: Create, update, and retrieve currency data with full validation and conflict handling.
-- **Favorite Currencies**: Users can mark currencies as favorites and retrieve their personalized lists.
+- **Favorite Currencies**: Users can mark currencies as favorites and retrieve personalized lists.
-- **Automated Scraping**: CRON jobs execute background scraping tasks to keep exchange rates up to date.
+- **Automated Scraping**: Background CRON jobs run scheduled scraping tasks to keep exchange rates up to date.
-- **User Management**: User creation, update, and deletion with hashed passwords using bcrypt.
+- **Users Management**: Create, update, and delete users with hashed passwords and role-based access control.
-- **Validation**: All modules implement DTO validation and custom exceptions.
+- **Authentication**: JWT-based authentication for secure access to endpoints.
+- **Validation & Error Handling**: DTO validation and centralized exception handling for robust and consistent API responses.

 ## Architecture